 In 2002, things were taken a little further with the launch of the Blackberry models, in particular, the Blackberry 5810.
-Alongside their instantly recognisable ‘qwerty’ keyboards, they also had a number of advanced pre-loaded features including arcade games, ringtone editors, calendars, to-do lists and much more.
+Alongside their instantly recognizable ‘qwerty’ keyboards, they also had a number of advanced pre-loaded features including arcade games, ringtone editors, calendars, to-do lists and much more.

 The first iPhone

 2007 saw Steve Jobs return to change the game once more and move things along much faster than any other company could predict or were able too.
-The first iPhone in 2007 came with a number of pre-loaded features including maps, photos and weather, but it was really the launch of the iPhone 3G which changed the way we use mobile apps and revolutionised the tech industry as a whole.
+The first iPhone in 2007 came with a number of pre-loaded features including maps, photos, and weather, but it was really the launch of the iPhone 3G which changed the way we use mobile apps and revolutionized the tech industry as a whole.

 The AppStore goes live

 In the month of July 2008, the Apple AppStore went live featuring over 500 apps which Steve Jobs said ‘ developers can reach every single iPhone user through AppStore.’